Man charged with killing 8 people at Georgia massage parlors - WTMJ

 “They’re very distraught, and they were very helpful in this apprehension,” he said.

-President Joe Biden said the FBI briefed him and noted that Asian Americans are concerned about a recent rise in violence.
-He called the attack “very, very troublesome.”
+“We don’t yet know the motive, but what we do know is that the Asian-American community is feeling enormous pain tonight.
+The recent attacks against the community are un-American.
+They must stop,” Biden tweeted Wednesday.

-“We’re not yet clear about the motive.
-But I do want to say to our Asian American community that we stand with you and understand how this has frightened and shocked and outraged all people,” said Vice President Kamala Harris, the first Black and South Asian woman in that position.
+Vice President Kamala Harris, the first Black and South Asian woman in that office, expressed support to the Asian American community, saying, “We stand with you and understand how this has frightened and shocked and outraged all people.”

 Over the past year, thousands of incidents of abuse have been reported to an anti-hate group that tracks incidents against Asian Americans, and hate crimes in general are at the highest level in more than a decade.